ManeetSigtia/course-registration-system/README.md

 #### re
 Short for regular expression.
 A special order of characters that assist in string pattern matching.

+### Dependencies

+This project is designed to be self-contained and does not rely on any external third-party packages.
+Therefore, the `requirements.txt` file is intentionally left empty.

 ## Features
 #### User Authentication